 Terrorism refers to an action that endangers or causes serious violence to a person or people, serious damage to property, or seriously interferes with or disrupts an electronic system.
-The use or threat of these actions must be designed to influence the government or intimidate the public, and be made for the purpose of advancing a political, religious or ideological cause.
+The use or threat of these actions must be designed to influence the government or intimidate the public and be made for the purpose of advancing a political, religious or ideological cause.

 Protecting pupils from the risk of radicalisation is part of the school's wider safeguarding duties.
 The school will actively assess the risk of pupils being radicalised and drawn into extremism and/or terrorism.
 Staff will be alert to changes in pupils' behaviour which could indicate that they may need help or protection.

 Staff will use their professional judgement to identify pupils who may be at risk of radicalisation and act appropriately, which may include contacting the DSL or making a Prevent referral.
-The school will work with local safeguarding arrangements as appropriate.
+The school will work with local safeguarding arrangements as appropriate to ensure awareness of local & national incidents that may heighten the activity of extreme groups or cause increased curiosity of children.